 - Reverse Transcription PCR – It uses an enzyme called reverse transcriptase to amplify RNA into DNA.
 This method can be done within the same test tube, which helps maintain constant conditions of temperature and other environmental factors.

-- Quantitative PCR – This is also known as Real-Time PCR, and it works by determining the amount of DNA being produced over time, which helps scientists assess the amount of DNA within a collected sample.
+- Quantitative PCR – This is also known as Real-Time PCR, and it works by determining the amount of DNA produced over time, which helps scientists assess the amount of DNA within a collected sample.

 A primer is a single strand of DNA or RNA that serves as the initial foundation for DNA amplification.